Research

 • Efficient and stable energy supply with direct current grids through the development of local grid regulation

-Your contact: Darian Schaab
+Your contact: Isabella Bianchini

 Building demand side management to control electrical consumption based on current energy costs.